 There are number of alternative fuel tax credits and tax incentives available, covering hybrids, PHEV, PHEV conversions.

 Since January 2011, the U.S. Federal government no longer offers income tax credits for hybrid or alternative fuel vehicles, as all of the qualifying models have reached their sales quota of 60,000 vehicles sold in the USA.
+If you are interested in some insurance and are interested in some TFSAs because TFSAs come with tax advantages, which you may be interested in.
 There are, however, new Federal income tax credits for plug-in hybrids and electric vehicles.
 These tax credits far surpass the old ones, changing from a maximum of $3,150 up to $7,500 per vehicle.

 Tax rules and incentives are constantly changing and update often.
 Here’s what we got:

 Alternative fuels used in a manner that the Internal Revenue Service (IRS) deems as nontaxable are exempt from federal fuel taxes.